 Nasa’s Mars helicopter completes record breaking flight

-The award-winning Mars helicopter just set another record in the skies above the Red Planet
+The award-winning craft just set another record in the skies above the Red Planet

 Nasa’s Ingenuity helicopter just completed its 25th flight on the Red Planet, flying further and faster than ever before.

-On April 8, the 1.8-kilogram, dual rotor helicopter lifted off the Martian surface to execute a flight plan prepared by the Ingenuity team at Nasa’s Jet Propulsion Laboratory, traveling 704 meters at about 5.5 meters-per-second to explore a dry river delta within the Jezero Crater.
+On April 8, the 1.8-kilogram, dual rotor helicopter lifted off the Martian surface to execute a flight plan prepared by the Ingenuity team at Nasa’s Jet Propulsion Laboratory, traveling 704 metres at about 5.5 metres-per-second to explore a dry river delta within the Jezero Crater.

 The new record-setting flight is a far cry from Ingenuity’s first flight on 19 April 2021, when the helicopter merely hovered for 30 seconds.
 It’s also a significant improvement on Ingenuity’s previous best flight on 5 July 2201, which covered 625 meters of Martian ground.